Every other week, we’ll bring you an updated look at the candidates for the major awards around the NHL…

 2. Barry Trotz, NSH

 Trotz is doing it again.
 The Predators aren’t just competing for a playoff spot, though, as they are on a mission to hunt down the division-leading Red Wings.
-Trotz’s gang is 20-7-2 since Dec.
-8 (a season-defining comeback in Columbus), as they continue to surge in the West.
+Trotz’s gang has won 12 of their last 14 games, and 18 of 23, as they continue to surge in the West.
 The Preds have faced adversity a few times this season, but Trotz has kept the team going in the right direction.

 3. John Tortorella, NYR

 One of the season’s biggest surprises has been the New York Rangers.
 Aside from the Brad Richards signing, there isn’t much difference between this year’s Rangers and last year’s version.
-But Tortorella is pushing all of the right buttons as his team leads the Eastern Conference with 75 points (a franchise-record 116-point pace.
-The Blueshirts have been the league’s most consistent team since the start of November.
+But Tortorella is pushing all of the right buttons as his team leads the entire NHL with 60 points.
+Aside from Boston, the Blueshirts have been the league’s most consistent team since the start of November.

 Photo credit: Getty Images